interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 Purpose is fulfilled through:
 - Members declaring needs
-- Members declaring collective capacities
+- Providers declaring capacities
-- Providers responding to claims
+- Providers allocating to needs
 - Resources flowing to recognized needs

 Purpose serves as filter:
-- Claims related to purpose → visible to provider network
+- Needs related to purpose → visible to provider network
-- Claims unrelated to purpose → not promoted (but not forbidden)
+- Needs unrelated to purpose → not promoted (but not forbidden)
 - Network naturally focuses on purpose-aligned work through recognition patterns
 ```